SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

    ![](Images/8_connect.jpg)
 1. Now check and verify **AdventureWorks2008R2** database is preloaded in Object Explorer window.
    ![](Images/9_verifydb.jpg)
-1. Run the following query to check the **number of tables** in AdventureWorks2008R2.
+1. Run the following query to check the **number of tables** in onprem AdventureWorks2008R2.
+Make sure to select AdventureWorks2008R2 database is selected before executing the query.
+Note the count of tables from query output. </br>
+    ```
+        SELECT COUNT(*)
+        FROM INFORMATION_SCHEMA.TABLES
+        WHERE TABLE_TYPE = 'BASE TABLE'
+    ```
    ![](Images/40_queryonprem.jpg.jpg)
 1. Now, click on the **Data Migration Assistant(DMA)** icon on taskbar.
    ![](Images/10_datamigrationassitant.jpg)